4 Mathematics for Engineering

 There are a few basic rules that should be followed when manipulating numbers:

-1. Addition and subtraction.
+• Addition and subtraction.
 Generally, the answer should have the same number of decimal places as the term with the fewest decimal places, e.g., 4.123 + 2.56 = 6.68.

-2. Multiplication and division.
+• Multiplication and division.
 Generally, the answer should have the same number of significant digits as the term with the fewest number of significant digits, e.g., 4.121 x 6.62 = 27.3.

 Finally, common-sense rules should also be applied when working with numbers in engineering calculations.
-For example, it would be inappropriate to round up “g” (acceleration under gravity) from 9.81 m/s to 10.0 when simultaneously using the value of \pi to 4 decimal places in the same calculation.
+For example, it would be inappropriate to round up “g” (acceleration under gravity) from 9.81 m/s2 to 10.0 m/s2 when simultaneously using the value of \pi to 4 decimal places in the same calculation.
 Sometimes, when doing homework, it is necessary to put down the calculator and pencil, apply common sense, and say: “Based on what I just did, does this numerical answer seem right?”
 Ultimately, getting the “right” numerical answers in problem-solving means understanding the basic concepts of significant digits and rounding and learning how to spot likely numerical errors.
-Spotting errors requires experience, and experience is gained by practice.
+Spotting errors requires experience, and experience is only gained by lots of practice.

 Summary & Closure